mariliercyril/m1-s2-takenoko/doc/etude.md

 ---

 ## SUMMARY:
-> 1. What is REST architecture
+> 1. What is REST architecture?
 2. Takenoko:
 >> 1. Game Engine
 >> 2. Player